yhagio/tutorialedge.net/content/golang/go-project-structure-best-practices.md

 This structure has worked exceptionally well and allowed the developers to deliver incredible value to the development community, however I think that as Go Modules start to become more prevalent, we will start to see a migration of these applications away from the more traditional structure and into a newer structure.

+# Splitting Up Projects

+After a certain point, it may make sense to completely rip out certain parts of your project that make sense into separate repositories that have their own life cycle.

+This will feature it's own set of drawbacks such as increased overhead when it comes to managing updates across your project's estate.
+However, it also means that your projects will be easier to digest for newcomers to the project who want to contribute and help.

 # Conclusion

 Hopefully this article has helped you in your development efforts and given you some ideas when you start modeling your next Go project!